Optimizing Neural Networks with Kronecker-factored Approximate Curvature: Update damping

 \subsection{Background and motivation}

-The idealized natural gradient approach is to follow the smooth path\footnote{Which has the interpretation of being a geodesic in the Riemannian manifold from the current predictive distribution towards the training distribution when using a likelihood or KL-divergence based objective function (see \citet{ng_martens}).} in the Riemannian manifold (implied by the Fisher information matrix viewed as a metric tensor) that is generated by taking a series of infinitesimally small steps (in the original parameter space) in the direction of the natural gradient (which gets recomputed at each point).
+The idealized natural gradient approach is to follow the smooth path in the Riemannian manifold (implied by the Fisher information matrix viewed as a metric tensor) that is generated by taking a series of infinitesimally small steps (in the original parameter space) in the direction of the natural gradient (which gets recomputed at each point).
 While this is clearly impractical as a real optimization method, one can take larger steps and still follow these paths approximately.
 But in our experience, to obtain an update which satisfies the minimal requirement of not worsening the objective function value, it is often the case that one must make the step size so small that the resulting optimization algorithm performs poorly in practice.

 The reason that the natural gradient can only be reliably followed a short distance is that it is defined merely as an optimal \emph{direction} (which trades off improvement in the objective versus change in the predictive distribution), and not a discrete \emph{update}.